mylovedsystem/IntrotoIIIF/content/Module3.md

 ## Pulling up Images: An Example

+The following steps will show you how to pull up an image from one of the art collections and how to reuse it through IIIF.

-For the purpose of this example, we will use the Harvard Art Museum as an example.
+For the purpose of this example, we will use the **Harvard Art Museum** as an example.
+Follow these steps:

+Step 1
+{: .label .label-step}
-Click on “Collections.”
+Click on “**Collections**.”
+{: .step}

+Step 3
+{: .label .label-step}
 In the search box, type: “Henri de Toulouse-Lautrec At the Circus Jockey,” and press enter.
+{: .step}

-This should generate one result: a drawing by Toulouse-Lautrec, titled “At the Circus: Jockey.”
+3. This should generate one result: a drawing by Toulouse-Lautrec, titled “**At the Circus: Jockey**.”
-Click on this result.
+4. Click on this result.
 It should take you to a new page featuring this drawing.
-Beneath the drawing, you will see a number of icons.
-If you hover over the fifth icon (the IIIF icon), it will state “Reuse via IIIF.”
+5. Beneath the drawing, you will see a number of icons.
+If you **hover over the fifth icon** (the IIIF icon), it will state “**Reuse via IIIF**.”
 Click on that icon.

-It will open a new window with the drawing set against a dark background.
+6. It will open a new window with the drawing set against a dark background.

 You are now viewing the image through IIIF!